 Treating Harvested Rainwater for Consumption in a Residence

-Using the data from a study conducted by the Water Research Foundation in 2016, we were able to analyze water usage of 762 homes through out the US.
-Using Python packages Pandas and Bokeh, we were able to analyze average water consumption per hour and visualize water consumption by event (toilet, shower, faucet, etc.), region in the US, and time of year.
-With this analysis, we created a power calculator that takes average volume of water and flow rate consumed per hour from the data set and converts this into energy required to treat the water (via UV light) and deliver it at a desired pressure to fixtures in the home.
-We then compared the power required to deliver on demand compared to incorporating a large pressurized tank that would use solar power during the day to fill the tank to the required volume for use at night.
+Using the data from a study conducted by the Water Research Foundation in 2016, we were able to analyze water usage of 762 homes throughout the US.
+Using Python packages Pandas and Bokeh, we were able to calculate average water consumption per hour and visualize water consumption by event (toilet, shower, faucet, etc.), region in the US, and time of year.
+With this analysis, we created a power calculator that takes average volume of water and flow rate consumed per hour and converts this into energy required to treat the water (via UV light) and deliver it at a desired pressure to fixtures in a home.
+We then compared the power requirements for an “On Demand” system with a “Pressurized Store” system that pumps a daily water supply into a large pressurized tank using solar energy.

 Solar Water Energy And Thermal Lab (S.W.E.A.T.
 Lab)

 The Webber Energy Group S.W.E.A.T.
-Lab is a lab that is stationed on the roof of ETC (the mechanical engineering building on campus) and is used for demonstration purposes in providing weather data to the community.
-The SWEATLab consists of a rainwater collection system that houses a 330 gallon tank and a rooftop garden that is watered via the tank.
-The solar powered drip irrigation system waters eight plant beds once a day on a timed schedule that can be altered based on weather conditions.
+Lab is a lab stationed on the roof of the ETC (the Mechanical Engineering building on UT campus) that provides local weather data to the community.
+The SWEATLab also contains a solar powered drip irrigation system that waters a rooftop garden using harvested rainwater.